 What’s happening now?

-The AE system is coming; however we believe it will be later in 2025 or possibly Jan 2026.
+The AE system is coming; expected to be in operation commencing end of September 2025.
 The Government has appointed Tata Consulting Services (TCS) to build its platform.
 The NAERSA entity requires to be established and staffed.
 The RFP for AE’s Investment fund managers has yet to be issued and up to 4 selected.

 Next steps for employers to consider;